ManchesterBioinference/BranchedGP/README.md

 [![Build Status](https://travis-ci.org/ManchesterBioinference/BranchedGP.svg?branch=master)](https://travis-ci.org/ManchesterBioinference/BranchedGP)
 [![codecov](https://codecov.io/gh/ManchesterBioinference/BranchedGP/branch/master/graph/badge.svg)](https://codecov.io/gh/ManchesterBioinference/BranchedGP)

+The package builds on the [GPFlow](https://github.com/GPflow/GPflow) project which allows for scalable inference of Gaussian processes using TensorFlow.

 # Example
 An example of what the model can provide is shown below.
    1. The posterior cell assignment is shown in top subpanel: each cell is assigned a probability of belonging to a  branch.